jscript-panel/jscript-panel.github.io/docs/docs/guides/styling-ranges-text.md

 	/*
-	This sample splits a string in to whole words and then randomly styles each one and updates itself twice a second.
+	This sample splits a string in to whole words and then randomly styles each one.
 Every element of the array which is used for styling must have a valid start/length value.
 You can see how the start value is incremented for each word.
 	*/

 	var installed_fonts = utils.ListFonts().toArray();